Next Generation: The Future of Arts & Culture Placemaking in Rural America

-Regional Networks that spark exchange, collaboration, and dissemination of best practices; a Digital Learning Commons that shares this knowledge and contributes further perspectives from across the rural arts and culture field; and a Rural Creative Placemaking Summit that will merge the activities of the Networks and Commons and expand the rural placemaking network.
+Regional Networks that spark exchange, collaboration, and dissemination of best practices; a Digital Learning Commons that shares this knowledge and contributes further perspectives from across the rural arts and culture field; and a Rural Creative Placemaking Summit that merges the activities of the Networks and Commons and expands the rural placemaking network.

 “Art of the Rural: Creating Thriving Places Beyond the City” was a panel discussion hosted by the Wormfarm Institute as the final event of Fermentation Fest 2014–A Live Culture Convergence.
 Panelists included Jamie Bennett, ArtPlace America; Matthew Fluharty, Art of the Rural; Charles Fluharty, Rural Policy Research Institute; Sarah Lloyd, Wisconsin Farmers Union; and Stan Gruszynski, USDA Rural Development.

-Regional Networks will self-define their objectives, enhance linkages across the community and economic development, arts, and policy communities, and create cross-sector projects that address the needs and opportunities of their shared regions.
-An initial cohort of Regional Networks in Iowa, Kentucky, and Minnesota are currently building these relationships.
-In each, Next Generation will facilitate three integrated strategies for rural advancement:
+Regional Networks self-define their objectives, enhance linkages across the community and economic development, arts, and policy communities, and create cross-sector projects that address the needs and opportunities of their shared regions.
+The 2015-2016 cohort of Regional Networks were organized in Iowa, Kentucky, and Minnesota.
+In each, Next Generation facilitated three integrated strategies for rural advancement:

-1 – A Regional Network Working Group that advances institutional, public and private support for Regional Networks while informing policy and practice across the region
+1 – A Regional Network Working Group that advanced institutional, public and private support for Regional Networks while informing policy and practice across the region

 2 – Collaborative Projects designed with Next Generation leadership to enhance cross-sector networks and articulate a common mission for their shared region

-3 – Regional Convenings to facilitate the convergence of these cross-sector networks.
-The first round of these gatherings will occur in summer of 2016.
+3 – Regional Convenings that facilitated the convergence of these cross-sector networks.
+The first round of these gatherings occured in summer of 2016.